Selecting a mixed breed is a great option if you’re not quite sure which type of dog will work for you and your family.

 Grooming

-You should brush your dog every few days to get rid of excess dirt and dead fur.
+You should brush your dog every few days to eliminate excess dirt and dead fur.
 Bath time should be around once every 4 weeks.

 Common Health Issues